 - Ex contradictione quodlibet: a rule in logic that states from a contradiction, any statement can be derived

-- Excluded middle: the idea that a statement must be either true or false and there is no middle ground.
+- Excluded middle defined: the idea that a statement must be either true or false and there is no middle ground.

-- Excluded middle: the principle that a statement must be either true or false, with no middle ground
+- Excluded middle defined: the principle that a statement must be either true or false, with no middle ground

 - Experience defined: The knowledge or understanding that comes from doing something.